4or5trees/azure-iot-starter-kits/seeed/SETUP-DEVICE.md

         raspberrypi login:

     You can also find the IP address of the device, run `ifconfig` on the device and look for the IP address of the `wlan0` interface for WiFi and the `eth0` interface for Ethernet.
 (You should be able to SSH to the device using this address and the default Raspberry Pi 3 credentials.)
+    Tip: You can pass the name of the interface you're looking for as an argument.
+For example `ifconfig wlan0`.

     Example
     IP address of the Ethernet is 192.168.1.10